Droeftoeter/nearby-pokemon-notifier/README.md

 // and your current latitude and longitude.
 $notifier = new Notifier(
     new TrainersClub('username', 'password'),
+    DeviceInfo::getDefault('unique_device_id'),
     51.436596, // Latitude
     5.478001, // Longitude
     5, // Step amount, each step is a wider area around the previous.
-    0.07 // The scan area per request.
+    0.04 // The scan area per request.
 The stepper will generate steps based on this and the amount of steps.
 );

 // Attach a new Slack handler